denliehoo/multi-swap/README.md

   - Then, in catch block, do: wallet_addEthereumChain to get the users to add the chain
 - 06/02/23: ensure inline css is refactored to module (except for antd specific ones)
 - 06/02/23: make error handling look nicer
+- 08/02/23: Prepare to deply to live environment
+- -----End Of Phase 1: Swap ETH to Multiple ERC20 tokens-----